mikekestemont/forgotten-books/README.md

 > *Abstract*:  The study of ancient cultures is hindered by the incomplete survival of material artefacts, so that we commonly under-estimate the diversity of the cultural production in historic societies.
 To correct for this survivorship bias, we apply unseen species models from ecology and gauge the loss of narratives from medieval Europe, such as the romances about King Arthur.
 The obtained estimates are compatible with the scant historic evidence.
 Besides events like library fires, we identify the original evenness of populations as an overlooked factor in their stability in the face of immaterial loss.
 We link the elevated evenness in island literatures to parallel accounts of ecological and cultural diversity in insular communities.
 Our analyses call for a wider application of these methods across the heritage sciences.

 ## Code
-The Jupyter notebooks under the `notebooks` folder hold all the Python code which we used for the analysis, including the additional experiments reported in the SI:
+The Jupyter notebooks under the `notebooks` folder hold all the Python code which we used for the analysis, including the additional experiments reported in the SI and the R code for reproducing our findings:
   - `analysis.ipynb`: code for the unseen species models
   - `analyze_pop.ipynb` (and `sim_pop.py`) for the evenness simulations
   - `geolocate.ipynb`: code used for plotting the heatmaps
+  - `Copia.R`: the analogous R code to reproduce our findings

 The code heavily relies on the open-source `copia` [package](https://github.com/mikekestemont/copia), co-developed by Mike Kestemont and Folgert Karsdorp, that is available from PyPI: